Roasted Garlic Aioli

 You can use Roasted Garlic Aioli any way you would use a mayo!

-Use it as a spread on all of the sandwiches and burgers you love.
+- Use it as a spread on all of the sandwiches, chicken burger, beef burgers or turkey burger instead of the burger sauce.

-It’s also common to use it as a dip for your fries, crackers, and veggies.
+- It’s also common to use it as a dip for your fries like truffle fries or truffe tater tots, crackers, and veggies.

 Roasted Garlic Aioli Recipe